PIVX-Project/PIVX-SPMT/README.md

 # SPMT
-SPMT: Secure Pivx Masternode Tool is a software to securely manage multiple PIVX masternodes while keeping the collateral safely stored on a Ledger Nano S hardware wallet.
+SPMT: Secure Pivx Masternode Tool is a software to securely manage multiple PIVX masternodes while keeping the collateral safely stored on Ledger Nano S hardware wallets.

 ## Installation
 This application does not require installation.<br>